Description of the Program:

 - Few traditional core courses are required.

-- The curriculum emphasizes seminars where faculty and graduate students meet regularly to discuss current journal articles and review chapters from the field of behavioural neuroscience, and seminars where graduate students and faculty across labs discuss their ongoing research projects.
+- The curriculum emphasizes seminars where faculty and graduate students meet regularly to discuss current journal articles and review chapters from the field of behavioural and cognitive neuroscience, and seminars where graduate students and faculty across labs discuss their ongoing research projects.

 - Annual Graduate Students/Faculty Research Symposium and regular seminars allow students to hone their presentation skills.